 When I head out striper fishing, the techniques I use are highly recognized to produce respectable numbers of quality striped bass.
-Whether you like saltwater or freshwater fishing, utilizing the proper techniques will greatly increase your productivity out on the water.

-Why would you want to spend a whole day of fishing without even a bite, when you could be catching the fish?
-That almost seems like a wasted day of fishing, unless you don't mind.
+Otherwise, that almost just seems like a whole wasted day of fishing, unless you don't mind.
 As long as you are having a good time though, right?
 But, wouldn't you rather have a great time?
 Of course you would.

-The striper fishing techniques we offer here will hopefully ensure that your days of fishing for striped bass are most productive.
 As long as you follow the advice, and apply the techniques, you shall indeed be happy with the results.
 Your efforts will become second nature to you with the more time you spend out on the water and learning about the big picture.

 There are many factors that play a role to have success fishing for striped bass.
 To quickly sum it up, understanding the stripers feeding patterns and habits is key.
-Assuming that you are basically aware of when and where to fish for them, we'll just get down to some of my favorite striper fishing techniques.

 Some of the most popular baits to use when freshwater fishing for stripers are anchovies, sardines, perch, bloodworms, pile worms, live mudsuckers and bullheads, just to name a few.